 Size and Weight

-- Most efficient fuel economy
+- Most fuel efficient economy

 - Least flammable fuel source

-- Most expensive out of the three
+- Most expensive of the three

 - Not as easy to find as the other two sources, especially in the case of a natural disaster